evan-erdos/trail-of-cthulhu/story/act-0/seq-0/scene-0.md

 They observe Professor Birchwell being instructed in the usage of a firearm.
 He holds it quite awkwardly, and is making jokes with the range safety officer.

+As the PCs are telling eachother stories about how they found out about the program, they notice some commotion happening nearby.

 ~~~
 EXT.
 NORTH STAGING GROUNDS - DAY